-The original recipe included whole wheat breadcrumbs and has been updated to meet criteria for low FODMAP. (“FODMAP” stands for fermentable oligosaccharides, disaccharides, monosaccharides and polyols, which are short-chain carbohydrates that aren’t as easy to digest for people with certain types of gut issues).
+The original recipe included whole wheat breadcrumbs and has been updated to meet criteria for the low FODMAP diet.

 (Recipe and original post by dietetic intern Alexandra Liddy in August 2016; edited and updated by Jenna Volpe, RDN, LD, CLT most recently in August 2021.)

 Table of Contents

 Yes!
 ALL turkey, whether ground or roasted, in soup or deli meat is inherently “low FODMAP”.
 This is because turkey, like other types of meat/poultry/fish, does not contain any carbohydrates.

 The ingredients in this recipe that have been swapped/updated to meet low FODMAP criteria include the whole wheat panko breadcrumbs, red onion, and garlic.

 You likely have most of the ingredients on hand in your kitchen cabinets… but if not they’re easy to find in a local grocery store or farmer’s market, especially this time of year!

 The zucchini in these low FODMAP turkey burgers will help to retain moisture in the burgers and is an easy way to sneak extra vegetables into the meal without notice – making it very kid-friendly even for the pickiest of eaters.

 To keep the burgers from falling apart after the addition of zucchini, some low-FODMAP gluten-free breadcrumbs or an egg (depending on your preference) come into play and hold everything together!